Summary: In this tutorial, you will learn how to use the Oracle ORDER BY

 Code language: SQL (Structured Query Language) (sql)

-The following picture shows the result that customers sorted by names alphabetically in descending order:
+The following picture shows the result that ORDER BY

-B) Sorting rows by multiple columns example
+Sorting rows by multiple columns example #

 To sort multiple columns, you separate each column in the ORDER BY